-The terms "Bond Resolution" and "Resolution" mean this resolution adopted by the Board of Directors of the Issuer authorizing the issuance of the Bonds.
+The terms "Bond Resolution" and "Resolution" mean this resolution adopted by the Board of Directors of the Issuer on August 24, 2016 authorizing the issuance of the Bonds.

 The term "Bonds" means collectively the Bonds initially authorized to be issued by this Bond Resolution, and all substitute bonds exchanged therefor and all other substitute bonds and replacement bonds as provided for in this Bond Resolution.